Meeting Time: September 24, 2020 at 5:30pm PDT

 • Default_avatar

-Jane Macaulay over 3 years ago
+Jane Macaulay about 4 years ago

 I support the appeal on 1625.
 We have over 2.2 million sq ft of cannabis in d2.
 Why on earth would a dispensary be allowed on our business corridor and 22' from St. Josephs?
 This church and school and ball field are very important assets in this area.
 Not only are they long time property owners, supporters of the Hispanic community and all other community members in this area but they are good neighbors.
 They have beautiful grounds that are meticulously cared for - no litter, manicured lawns and trees.
 This Catholic church has been DISCARDED by the applicant.
 The community has been discarded by the applicant.
 The district has been discarded by the planning commission.
 Allen Warren changed the prohibited business list for Del Paso with NO community outreach.
 In a back room deal - he deceived the PBID director and had him agree to allowing smoke shops instead of prohibiting them.
 Mr. Warren's reasoning was a "high end" cigar shop at 1625 Del Paso BLVD.
 This is not a cigar shop.